MicrosoftDocs/fabric-docs/docs/real-time-hub/real-time-hub-overview.md

 ---

 # Introduction to Fabric Real-Time hub (preview)
 Real-Time hub is the single estate for all data-in-motion across your entire organization.
-Every Microsoft Fabric tenant is automatically provisioned with Real-Time hub, with no extra steps needed to set up or manages it.
-Real-Time hub has several key features including the following ones:
+Every Microsoft Fabric tenant is automatically provisioned with the hub, with no extra steps needed to setup or manage it.
+Several key features of the hub:

 - Single place for data-in-motion for the entire organization
 - Abundant connectors for simplified data ingestion
-- Real-Time hub is never dry
+- Real-Time hub is never empty
-- Single copy of events or streams for use with multiple real-time analytics engines
+- Single copy of events/streams for use with multiple real-time analytics engines

 [!INCLUDE [preview-note](./includes/preview-note.md)]